 3. L-shaped kitchen

-A more traditional kitchen layout, the L-shape is usually based around a corner and formed by counters and cupboards running along two perpendicular walls.
+A more traditional choice, the L-shape kitchen layout is usually based around a corner and formed by counters and cupboards running along two perpendicular walls.

 4. U-Shaped Kitchen